-The Project Property is accessed by private/shared dirt access driveways connecting to Jerusalem Grade Road.
-The shared access driveway begins at Jerusalem Grade road and leads to property parcel where the existing home is.
-There is a proposed separate access driveway that breaks off the road to the west towards the cultivation area.
-This newly proposed cultivation access roadway will be approximately 275' in length to the entrance of the cultivation site, with an approximate slope of 0-1%.
-At minimum the driveway will be 20 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance.
-The access driveway will have 6-inch gravel added to the entire length of it and have 4 parking stalls (One ADA), as well as hammerhead turnaround at the cultivation site 20' wide and 60' in length.
-Turnouts are not proposed due to the access driveway being proposed at 20' wide, however if needed, turnouts will be at minimum 12 feet wide and 30 ft long, with a minimum 25 ft tapper on each end, roughly every 400 ft.
+The Project Property is accessed by private/shared dirt access driveways connecting to Ogulin Canyon Road, which is off of CA Highway 53.
+The private dirt access driveway starts at the southeast of the property and leads to the existing manufactured home.
+The access driveway will be approximately 820' in length to the entrance of the cultivation site, with an approximate slope of 10%.
+At minimum the driveway will be 12 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance.
+The access driveway will have 6-inch gravel added to the entire length of it and have six parking stalls (one ADA) as well as hammerhead turnaround at the cultivation site 20' wide and 60' in length.
+Turnouts will be at minimum 12 feet wide and 30 ft long, with a minimum 25 ft tapper on each end, roughly every 400 ft (see Site plan for a visual).
 The access driveway to the parcel currently has a security gate at the entrance of the parcel.
 The gate entrance will be at least 2 feet wider than the width of the traffic lane with a minimum of 14 feet unobstructed horizontal clearance and 15 feet on unobstructed vertical clearance.
 The access gate will be located at least 30 feet from the main shared access road and property line.
-The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever ALF personnel are not present.
+The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever RHG personnel are not present.
 The gate will be secured with a heavy-duty chain, commercial grade padlock and a Knox Box to allow 24/7 access for emergency services.
-Only approved ALF managerial staff and emergency service providers are able to unlock the gates on the Project Property.
-The fencing for this project will include a perimeter fence around the entire outdoor cultivation area.
-The cultivation area will be installed with a 6-foot woven galvanized wire fences around the proposed outdoor cultivation area with a Privacy Screen mesh on the fences to screen the cultivation area from public view, although the site should not be visible from any public roads due to topography and surrounding vegetation.
-The fence will be mounted with security cameras and posts will be set into the ground at not more than 10-foot intervals, and terminal posts set into concrete footings.
+Only approved RHG managerial staff and emergency service providers are able to unlock the gates on the Project Property.

+6-foot woven galvanized wire fences will be erected around the proposed outdoor cultivation area with a Privacy Screen mesh on the fences to screen the cultivation area from public view, although the site should not be visible from any public roads due to topography and surrounding vegetation.
+Posts will be set into the ground at not more than 10-foot intervals, and terminal posts set into concrete footings.

 A 100-foot defensible space of vegetation will be established around the proposed cultivation operation for fire protection and to provide for clear visibility for security monitoring.
-A Motion-sensing alarm will be installed at the main gate entrance to alert staff when someone/something has entered onto the premises.
+A Motionsensing alarm will be installed at the main gate entrance to alert staff when someone/something has entered onto the premises.
 Motion-sensing security lights will be installed on all external corners of the proposed cultivation area(s), and at the main entrance to the Project Parcel.
 All lighting will be fully shielded, downward casting and will not spill over onto other properties or the night sky.

-Staff are instructed to notify the ALF supervisor on duty immediately if/when suspicious activity is detected.
-The ALF supervisor will investigate the suspicious activity for potential threats, issues, or concerns and will contact the Lake County Sheriff's Office immediately if/when a threat is detected.
-If the active supervisor on duty is not a manager, the ALF managerial staff will be contacted immediately following the contact of the Lake County Sheriff's Office.
+Staff are instructed to notify the RHG supervisor on duty immediately if/when suspicious activity is detected.
+The RHG supervisor will investigate the suspicious activity for potential threats, issues, or concerns and will contact the Lake County Sheriff's Office immediately if/when a threat is detected.
+If the active supervisor on duty is not a manager, the RHG managerial staff will be contacted immediately following the contact of the Lake County Sheriff's Office.

-If a visitor arrives at the proposed cultivation operation via the main entrance during core operating hours, they will be greeted by a member of ALF staff.
+If a visitor arrives at the proposed cultivation operation via the main entrance during core operating hours, they will be greeted by a member of RHG staff.
 The staff member will verify the visitor's identification and escort the visitor to the appropriate area for their visit.
 No visitors will ever be left unattended.